AshleyF/Forthkit/book.md

 : popr,  ( reg -- ) r pop, ;   \ Pop from return stack
 ```

 These primitive stack operations compile to just a few VM instructions each.
-Notice how `push,` decrements the stack pointer before storing—our stacks grow downward in memory.
+Notice how `push,` decrements the stack pointer before storing—our stacks grow downward in memory, a common convention that simplifies bounds checking.

-### Function Calls and Returns
+### Layer 2: Primitive Operations

+With basic infrastructure in place, we can implement Forth's fundamental operations.

+**Subroutine Calls:**
-Subroutine calling is implemented with elegant simplicity:
+Function calling is implemented with elegant simplicity:

 ```forth
 : call, ( addr -- ) pc pushr, jump, ;    \ 6 bytes
 : ret, x popr, x x four add, pc x cp, ;  \ 6 bytes
 ```

-The `call,` instruction:
-1. Pushes the current PC to the return stack
-2. Jumps to the target address

-The `ret,` instruction:
-1. Pops the return address from the return stack
-2. Adds 4 to skip past the call instruction
-3. Copies the adjusted address back to PC

-This implements a complete function call mechanism in just 12 bytes of VM code.
+The `call,` instruction pushes the current PC to the return stack and jumps to the target.
+The `ret,` instruction pops the return address, adjusts it to skip past the call instruction, and resumes execution.
+This complete function call mechanism compiles to just 12 bytes of VM code.

 ### Control Flow Implementation